Intel Releases Report About Internet Access for Women, Girls in Developing World

 Photo Caption: Sudanese women and girls march in El Fasher, North Darfur, to celebrate International Women’s Day, in many places the day’s 100th anniversary.
 The 2011 theme: “Equal Access to Education, Training, Science and Technology”.
 UN Photo/Olivier Chassot

-One thought on “Intel Releases Report About Internet Access for Women, Girls in Developing World
+One response to “Intel Releases Report About Internet Access for Women, Girls in Developing World”

 Leave a Reply